Top 10 Questions

 1) Fill your kombucha bottles closer to the top.
 Leaving no more than an inch of space.
 By reducing the amount of oxygen present in the bottle, more C02 is dissolved into the kombucha.

 2) Increase the sugar content in your second fermentation.
 Either add fruit or fruit juice to each of your bottles (if you've already tried this and it didn't make it more carbonated, try adding 1 tsp sugar to each bottle).

 3) Allow the second fermentation to go longer, try 4-6 days.
 Do note, you will need to start burping the bottles once a day after about 3 days of fermenting to keep them from exploding (it's rare, but it happens).
 Simply open each bottle slowly to release the C02 and recap.

 4) Your second fermentation should be at room temperature.
 As soon as you place a bottle in the refrigerator, fermentation, and therefore, C02 creation, will cease.
 If you like it bubbly, don't place it in the refrigerator until it has reached the carbonation level you enjoy.

 5) If you are using old kombucha bottles from the store, try placing a small square of parchment paper underneath the cap to get a tighter seal.
-Bottles with a long neck that use swing top or poly cone bottles are the best bottle type for building and holding carbonation.
+Bottles with a long neck that use swing top or poly cone tops are the best bottle type for building and holding carbonation.